CISecurity/ArtifactExpressions/artifacts/unixlinux/linux.sestatus_v1.rst

 Description
 -----------
 The linux.sestatus test is used to check the sestatus config file for implementation details.

-The test references the required sestatus_object and the state element specifies the information to check.
+The sestatus_object element is used by an sestatus_test to define the sestatus config file to be evaluated.

+The sestatus_state element defines the implementation details to be checked in the sestatus config file.

 Technical Details
 -----------------